-In response to the current status of COVID-19 in the United States, Aims Community College has activated an emergency operations team focused on coordinating the College’s response in accordance with the guidance provided by:
+In response to the COVID-19 pandemic, Aims Community College activated an emergency operations team focused on coordinating the College’s response in accordance with guidance provided by:

-Stigma can result from a lack of knowledge about how COVID-19 spreads.
-People may feel a need to blame or struggle to cope with fears about disease and death.
-A person’s ethnicity, language or association with a country or region is not a risk factor for this virus, nor a reason for blame.
+Stigma can result from a lack of knowledge about COVID-19.
 Fear and anxiety can lead to social stigma — including discrimination against a group of people, a place, or a nation.
 Everyone can help stop stigma related to COVID-19 by knowing the facts and sharing them with others in your community.

 Aims Community College encourages the prompt reporting of any incident of discrimination and/or harassment.
 Reports related to incidents of discrimination, harassment or retaliation can be made by: